 - SRP Customer Resource Counseling: Call us 24/7 at (602) 236-8888 for immediate assistance with your bill, including extensions and advances.

-In addition to these programs, we have a number of tips for saving energy and money on your summer electricity bills.
+In addition to these programs, we have several tips for saving energy and money on your summer electricity bills.